connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 ## Legitimacy

 ### Constitution of 1979
+The Constitution of 1979 replace the Constitution of 1906.
+The constitution has been called a "hybrid" of "theocratic and democratic elements".
+While articles One and Two vest sovereignty in God, article six "mandates popular elections for the presidency and the Majlis, or parliament."
 ### Religion
 The government follows sharia islamic law.
 It is ruled by religious leadership.
 ### Democratic Elements
+The aftermath of the 1979 revolution meant to combine democratic involvement with theocratic oversight.
+Iran has a few democratic elements.
+They have an elected president and parliament.
+However, they still have an unelected supreme leader
 ## Cleavages

 ### Religion